 When your colleague clicks a folder link, they'll see a display of all its contents.
 They can preview the contents there, download all of it at once, or pick individual files.

-If you have password-protected your folder link, your colleague will see this message before they can proceed.
+If you have password-protected your public folder link, your colleague will see this message before they can proceed.

 File Sharing Settings